Marvelously creamy baked avocado fries are coated with almond meal. The creamy chipotle dipping sauce is a must! It adds so much flavor.

 Almond meal coating for keto avocado fries

-I use almond meal to coat the baked avocado fries, ensuring they are keto and gluten-free.
+I use almond meal to coat the baked avocado pieces, ensuring they are keto and gluten-free.
 Almond meal is coarser than almond flour, and it’s made from unblanched almonds.

 But if all you have is almond flour, you can use that too.
 Although for this particular recipe, coarser almond flour will work better than superfine almond flour.